jojoenco/Wolfson-WM8740-ARCAM-DT91/README.md

 ![WM8740-I2S](https://github.com/user-attachments/assets/1c8aba13-b08c-43ed-beb6-f2c2f4c40fbd)

-Then I removed the DAB antenne signal print with the DSP DRE200P tuner chip, may interfere with the digital signal.
+Then I removed the DAB antenne signal print with the DSP DRE200P tuner chip, may otherwise interfere with the digital signal.

 Then i setup the raspberry-pi with Picoreplayer and connected the micro-usb to the pi.
 https://www.picoreplayer.org/